lenhanpham/ComChemKit/docs/developer.rst

 Architecture
 ------------

-Gaussian Extractor is a C++20 application designed for high-performance processing of Gaussian computational chemistry log files.
+ComChemKit is a C++20 application designed for high-performance processing of computational chemistry log files.
 The codebase follows a modular architecture with clear separation of concerns:

 .. code-block::
 ├── src/